Wassaic Silk Screen Studio

 The silkscreen studio is a communal working space located in the Luther Barn, alongside our summer studios.
 The silkscreen shop is open to residents during the months of May through October.
 During these months residents have 24 hour access to the shop.
 Our Print Fellow will hold a mandatory shop orientation at the beginning of your residency, and is available throughout your stay for print-related questions.

 PRINT ASSISTANCE: If you would like our Print Fellow to assist you with a silkscreening project, you must schedule an appointment at the Fellow’s convenience.
-An hourly rate of $20 will apply, to be paid directly to the Fellow.

 WHAT WE HAVE